Your expert guide to exploring the Guadix caves

 Old fortress wall on hill, small yellow fronted house in hill under fortress

-Sadly, the Alcazaba of Guadix (an 11th century Moorish fortress) is not open to visitors at the moment as it is being restored.
+Sadly, the Alcazaba of Guadix (an 11th century Moorish fortress) is still not open to visitors at the moment as it is being restored.
 According to officials it will be open ‘soon’ but who knows what that actually means.
 It’s possible to walk around the outside of the walls but I wouldn’t say this was one of the best things we did in Guadix.

 Cathedral & Cathedral tower